 The number of server shards equals to the number of workerPools.

 As for the memcache functionality - we specify the number of buffers and their capacity in the config.

-Pass with config everything that MemcacheServerModule needs to handle the upcoming requests.
+Config is used to pass everything MemcacheMultiServerModule needs to handle upcoming requests.

 Our client will create put and get requests: